harrybin/react/README.md

     If you get the error
     > Error: No Docker client strategy found

- - Dotnet 7 is installed
+ - Dotnet X is installed
-   See [REAMDE.md](../net7srv/README.md) of the dotnet
+   your dotnet backend up and runnig

 #### Here are the main playwright commands: